danisss9/easy-file-picker/README.md

 ### GetFilesAsString

-Shows a system file dialog where the user can select multple files and returns string representations of the selected files content.
-Returns empty array if no file is selected.
+Shows a system file dialog where the user can select multiple files and returns string representations of the selected files' content.
+Returns an empty array if no file is selected.

 ```js
 function getFilesAsString(options?: FilePickerOptions): Promise<FileStringResult[]>